 Your agenda should serve as a comprehensive checklist to make sure no critical area is overlooked.
 Start with the basics: a review of action items from the previous meeting.
 This immediately establishes accountability.
 From there, your agenda should cover the overall performance of your QMS.
 This includes discussing customer satisfaction and feedback, internal and external audit results, and the performance of your suppliers.
 You’ll also want to address any nonconformities and the effectiveness of corrective actions taken.
 Including these core topics ensures you have a 360-degree view of your quality system’s health and effectiveness.

-Assess Your Risks
+Assess Current Risks and Opportunities

 A forward-thinking management review goes beyond past performance and actively looks toward the future.
 Dedicate a specific section of your agenda to assessing risks and opportunities.
 This is where you discuss any significant changes that could affect your QMS, such as new or revised FDA regulations, shifts in the market, or internal changes like new product lines or processes.
 Proactively discussing these factors allows your team to identify potential challenges before they become problems and to spot opportunities for improvement.
 This strategic conversation helps ensure your quality system remains robust and resilient.